Joshclone/C-Best-Secure-coding-practices/README.md

 ///All the variables in the code is named accordingly on what value it holds.
 This gives a clear understanding of your code.
 </ summary >
 ```
-**BELOW IS THE BAD PRACTICE OF THE ABOVE CODE😃😃
+**Example of the BAD PRACTICE of the above code
 ```c#
 ///<summary>
 /// This cod below gives clear illustration on how you can name classes appropriately.